OpenRubrics: Towards Scalable Synthetic Rubric Generation for Reward Modeling and LLM Alignment: Conclusion

 \section{Conclusion}

 We present \dataset{}, a large-scale dataset and framework for scalable and high-quality rubric generation.
-By decomposing evaluation into hard rules and principles through Contrastive Rubric Generation (CRG) and applying preference–label consistency filtering, we constructed interpretable and discriminative rubric signals that better align with human judgment.
-Our rubric-based reward model, \modelname{}, delivers an average 6.8\% improvement across diverse benchmarks and further boosts policy performance by 1.1\%–6.5\% when used as a reward in offline reinforcement learning.
+By decomposing evaluation into hard rules and principles through Contrastive Rubric Generation and applying preference–label consistency filtering, we construct interpretable and discriminative rubric signals that better align with human judgment.
+Our rubric-based reward model, \modelname{}, delivers an average 8.4\% improvement across benchmarks and further boosts policy performance on diverse benchmarks with offline reinforcement learning.
 These results position rubrics-as-rewards as a practical foundation for transparent and generalizable LLM alignment.
-For future work, we will extend rubric generation to more open-ended tasks and leverage rubrics as intermediate supervision within RLHF pipelines.